snowdj/bradonomics.github.io/_drafts/failing-at-business-for-six-years.md

 I was intended to stay three months, but I only made it two.
 I was told before going that the homestay was having a hard time attracting clientele.
 They had hired an agency, but didn't like the customers the agency sent and were looking for a better fit.
 Turns out they didn't know what they were looking for, so I'm not sure the agency did anything wrong.
 It was difficult to come up with a strategy and have them change the target customer.
 After the third complete change in strategy, I decided to leave.

 A few months later I saw an email about a growth hacker position with a local company and applied.
 The company was willing to give me a shot even though I had little in the way of experience.
 I did email marketing and the like for about six months, the whole while not liking the work.
-I then realized it wasn't the homestay or my current employer, it was the work.
-Marketing, while important, is not fun.
-Luckily it was about this time that the company shifted focus and wanted to update their website, and even more lucky that all their web developers were away.
-I was given the job and did well enough to be given client work and have been doing web development since.
+I then realized it wasn't the homestay or my current employer, it was the work itself.
+Marketing, at least as I was being asked to do it, was not fun.

+## Web Development

+### Some notes on SEO and technical marketing

 ## Success is Singular

 http://timconley.co/success-is-singular/